fingo/spata/readme.md

 Schema validation requires string parsing, described in the previous chapter.
-Similarly to the conversion to case classes, we are not able to directly pass a formatter to the validation, so a regular `StringParser` implicit with the correct format has to be provided for each parsed type.
+Similarly to the conversion to case classes, we are not able to directly pass a formatter to the validation, so a regular `StringParser` given instance with the correct format has to be provided for each parsed type.
 All remarks described in [Text parsing and rendering](#text-parsing-and-rendering) apply to the validation process.

 Type verification, although probably the most important aspect of schema validation,